Admins can pay employees by check on their own, or for some customers, you can have Gusto mail checks for you for $1.50 per check.

 If there are multiple checks in a PDF, the second time the PDF is downloaded the new check numbers start after the last check number of the first downloaded PDF.

-We recommend purchasing our Gusto check stock (a specific personalized check stock) and envelopes to ensure compatibility with our PDF format.
+We recommend purchasing our Gusto check stock (a specific personalized check stock) and envelopes for compatibility with our PDF format.